unicode-org/message-format-wg/exploration/number-selection.md

 The `select` type `plural` is the default because this value is presumed to be the most common use case.
-It affords the least bad fallback when used incorrectly: using "plural" isntead of "exact" still selects exactly matching cases, whereas using "exact" for "plural" will not select LDML category matches.
+It affords the least bad fallback when used incorrectly: using "plural" instead of "exact" still selects exactly matching cases, whereas using "exact" for "plural" will not select LDML category matches.
 This might not be noticeable in the source language, but can cause problems in target locales that the original developer is not considering.